liringlas/catbug-developer/README.md

 ### Hello and welcome! 🐱🐛

-- 🔭 I’m currently working on [Prometheus Research, an IQVIA Business](https://www.prometheusresearch.com/)
+- 🔭 I’m currently working in [Prometheus Research, an IQVIA Business](https://www.prometheusresearch.com/)
 - 📫 How to reach me: [Find me on LinkedIn](https://www.linkedin.com/in/konstantin-ryzhov/)

 <!--